National Forum on Human Rights. We can stop violence

 Rūta Kupetytė is a journalist and show host at LRT.

-Jurga Jonutytė is an associate professor at Vytautas Magnus University and head of the cultural research center.
+Jurga Jonutytė is a research fellow of the Cultural Research Center at Vytautas Magnus University.
 She teaches philosophy and researches the concept of disability.
 Jurga Jonutytė is also a co-author of the monograph “Snakes’ Feet: The Concept of Disability in Life Stories”.

 Legal assistant, doctoral student at Vytautas Magnus University